kollabpr/aws-privateca-connector-for-ad-samples/README.md

-# AWS Private CA Connector for Active Directory - Sample Script
+# AWS Private CA Connector for Active Directory - Samples

-This repository contains a PowerShell script (`adc-permissions.ps1`) that delegates the necessary permissions to your Active Directory trust store.
-This script is **mandatory** for customers using AWS Private CA Connector for Active Directory (C4AD) to ensure successful connector creation and management.
+This repository contains a PowerShell script (`adc-permissions.ps1`) that delegates the necessary permissions to your Active Directory trust store. **This script is mandatory only for customers who want to use AWS Private CA Connector for Active Directory (C4AD) with an [AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html) directory.

 ## Purpose
 - Automates the delegation of required permissions for AWS Private CA Connector for AD.